chloephuong/LHL-SQL-Assignment/README.md

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+(fill in what you discovered this data could tell you and how you used the data to answer those questions) Based on the provided data, here's a summary of the information and how it can be used to answer specific questions:

+  - Total revenue generated from each city:
+      + The query calculates the total transaction revenue for each city by summing the totaltransactionrevenue column.
+This information helps identify cities that contribute the most to revenue generation.

+Unique visitors with multiple visits:
+The query counts the number of distinct fullvisitorid values that appear more than once in the dataset.
+This information helps identify visitors who have made multiple visits to the site.

+Total number of unique visitors:
+The query counts the number of distinct fullvisitorid values in the dataset.
+This information provides an overall count of unique visitors to the site.

+Unique visitors by channel grouping:
+The query counts the number of distinct fullvisitorid values grouped by channelgrouping.
+This information helps analyze the distribution of unique visitors across different channels.

+Distinct visitor-product combinations with first view time:
+The query retrieves distinct combinations of fullvisitorid and productsku, considering the earliest pageviews value for each combination.
+This information helps identify the first time a visitor viewed a specific product.

+Total visitors, visitors with a purchase, and purchase conversion rate:
+The query calculates the total number of unique visitors, the number of visitors who made a purchase (where unitsold > 0), and the purchase conversion rate as a percentage.
+This information helps analyze the effectiveness of converting visitors into customers.

+To answer these questions, the provided SQL queries were used to retrieve and aggregate the necessary data from the allsessions and analytics tables.
+By analyzing the query results, insights can be gained regarding revenue generation, visitor behavior, conversion rates, and other relevant metrics.

 ## Challenges
 (discuss challenges you faced in the project)